kimberlyl26/kimberlyl26.github.io/README.md

      * Type in zip or city and click submit and you'll save your location to a list on the right (Create)
      * Click on each link to ping opwm api and retrieve some weather stats and display them on the page
      * Click on the trash icon next to any location link to delete that location

+TODO:
- TODO: figure out what the deal is with ParseObjectType and heroku and how to deploy.
-Then do it
+* figure out what the deal is with ParseObjectType and heroku and how to deploy.
+Then do it.
+* More/better documentation

 # Project 4 Starter Code